SS Anna C. Minch: Sinking

-The Anna C. Minch, carrying a load of hardwood lumber, was caught in the Armistice Day Blizzard on 11 November 1940.
-She broke in two and sank during the storm.
-Captain Donald Kennedy and the remaining twenty-three crew were lost.
+While steaming through the storm, the Anna Minch decided to hug the land near Little Sable point and close to the Pentwater Harbor entrance and drop anchor hoping to ride the storm out as trying to steam on into the conditions would've been futile against the conditions by the time she foundered.
+Various sources vary on the cargo she was carrying so it's not known what her cargo was at the time of her loss, when she foundered in the storm.
+Captain Donald Kennedy and the twenty-three crew were lost.
 No bodies were ever recovered.
 Her wreckage is located one and a half miles south of Pentwater, Michigan, not far from the wreckage of the SS William B. Davock, which foundered in the same storm.